nestordemeure/nestordemeure.github.io/content/about/software.md

 #### [Pandas2Numpy](https://github.com/nestordemeure/pandas2numpy) (Python)

-Pandas2Numpy helps you convert Pandas dataframes into Numpy tensors to feed them to your deep learning framework of choice.
+Pandas2Numpy helps you convert Pandas data frames into Numpy tensors to feed them to your deep learning framework of choice.

 This one is easily overlooked but I would highly recommend using it if you need to run some deep learning on tabular data.
 It *will* cut on a lot of unexpected debugging time while being simple to use and plug into any existing framework.